FrenchPastries/millefeuille/README.md

 # Crafting responses easily

 Crafting a response for every handler could be painful.
-That's why MilleFeuille provides helpers inside `@frenchpastries/millefeuille/requests`.
+That's why MilleFeuille provides helpers inside `@frenchpastries/millefeuille/response`.
 This contains right now five functions to help deal with responses.

 - `response(body)`, returns a 200 response, generating a correct response with a content equal to body.
 - `redirect(url)`, returns a 302 response, redirecting the user to the given url.
 - `badRequest(body)`, returns a 400 response, with the corresponding body.
 - `internalError(body)`, returns a 500 response, with the corresponding body.
-- `contentType(response, type)`, taking a response into parameter, and setting the Content-Type of the response in the headers to type.
+- `contentType(response, type)`, taking a response into parameter, and generates a new response, with the corresponding Content-Type in the headers.

 # Options handling